There are two exercises I use with my teams all the time: Think Tank and Blue Sky

 Now you have to write down how you would accomplish their trick.

-You do this for one minute.
+You have one minute to do this.
 After the minute is up, you then pass the piece of paper to the person to the left of you again.

 You repeat this process for ten minutes.